ryanmaxwell/UncrustifyX/README.md

 ## Contribution
 I welcome contributors to this project.
 Raise any bugs/suggestions/feature requests within the Issues tab.

+## Xcode Integration
+Currently the best way to use your uncrustify configuration from within Xcode is by using [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode).
+Look out for better integration of these two projects in the future!

 ## License
 UncrustifyX is licenced under a [modified BSD License](https://github.com/ryanmaxwell/UncrustifyX/blob/master/LICENSE).
 Please don’t upload this code directly to the App Store as is, without making substantial improvements.
 In other words, please don’t be a jerk.